 Prior to joining the School, Mrs. Speidel was the director of counseling at The Madeira School in McLean, VA.
 She received her B.Ed. in health and physical education from the University of Virginia, where she was a resident of The Lawn, and her M.Ed. in counselor education from U.Va. a few years later.

-Mrs. Speidel’s children Chapin ’10, Carter ’13, and Virginia ’15 were all sandbox kids at the School, attending from Pre-school through grade twelve.
+Mrs. Speidel’s children Chapin ’10, Carter ’13, and Virginia ’15 were all sandbox kids at the School, attending from Pre-School through Grade 12.